 The content should include unique photos and inside views of each store.
 Use Google’s trusted photographer list to help you with these photos.

 Note: make sure to Geocode the photos, so Google indexes them when people do image searches of specific locations.

-Generating local search traffic requires a coordinated strategy.
+Generating local search traffic requires a coordinated strategy from a leading SEO agency.
 Follow the recommendations above to improve your Google local listing.